NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Experiments

-\paragraph{Purpose.} This experiment investigates how the intensity of progressive noise simulation affects model robustness when trained under the same base noise rate.The goal is to understand whether stronger simulated noise increases the benefit of the proposed compensation mechanism.

-\paragraph{Setup.} We introduce fixed base noise (e.g., 40\% and 60\% Symmetric noise) on the CIFAR-100 dataset.
-During the label-flipping phase of NCSAM, we set the progressive label-flip ratio $r_{flip} \subset \{20\%, 30\%, 40\%, 50\%, 60\%, 70\%\}$ for each experiment.
-When selecting samples for flipping, we adopt the logit-gap criterion (i.e., low-confidence samples are more likely to be flipped).
-For the sake of consistency, the flip target is fixed to the class corresponding to the second-highest logit (Top-2 flip).
-All other hyperparameters follow the settings of the main experiments.
+The progressive label-flipping mechanism is designed to approximate the dominant direction of noisy gradients.This experiment investigates how different label-flip ratios influence the effectiveness of perturbation compensation.
+We conduct experiments on CIFAR-100 under 40\% and 60\% symmetric noisy labels.
+The label-flip ratio $r_{\mathrm{flip}}$ varies from 20\% to 70\%.
+Samples are selected based on the proposed logit-gap criterion, while the flipped target label is assigned to the second-largest logit class.All remaining settings are kept identical to the main experiments.

-\paragraph{Results.} As shown in Table~\ref{tab:label-flip}, the optimal progressive label-flip ratio depends on the underlying noise level.
-Under moderate noise (40\% Symmetric noise), the best performance is achieved when the flip ratio matches the noise rate ($r_{\text{flip}}=40\%$).
-In contrast, under higher noise (60\% Symmetric noise), a smaller flip ratio ($r_{\text{flip}}=40\%$) yields better performance than using a flip ratio equal to the noise rate.
-These results indicate that when the noise level is low to moderate, matching the flip ratio to the noise rate leads to better aligns the simulated noise with the underlying label corruption, whereas under severe noise, using a lower flip ratio avoids excessive disturbance and improves training stability.
+As shown in Table~\ref{tab:label-flip}, the optimal label-flip ratio strongly depends on the underlying noise level.Under moderate noise conditions (40\%), the best performance is achieved when the simulated flip ratio approximately matches the actual noise rate.This indicates that the generated noisy gradients can effectively approximate the perturbation bias induced by real noisy supervision.
+However, under severe noise conditions (60\%), smaller flip ratios surprisingly produce better performance.We conjecture that when the original supervision is already heavily corrupted, excessively strong simulated perturbations may further increase optimization instability.Therefore, effective noise compensation should maintain a balance between perturbation correction and optimization stability rather than simply increasing the compensation strength.